vm0303/React-Weather-App/README.md

 cool!

-The weather app will have hourly and daily forecasts, a location tagger to get your current location, the local time and date of the place, and React Toasty to let users know that their request is being processed.
+The weather app will have hourly and daily forecasts, a location tagger to get your current location, the local time and date of the place, and React Toastify to let users know that their request is being processed.

 Shoutout to [Yash](https://github.com/theyashpatel) for his amazing tutorial on YouTube!